 Creativity is a trait that is as much desired as it is admired.
-Many of us wish we were more creative — that we had the creative “spark” that allowed Picasso to paint Les Desmoiselles D’Avignon or Paul McCartney to write “Hey Jude.”
+Many of us wish we were a more creative person — that we always had the inspiration and the creative “spark” that allowed Picasso to paint Les Desmoiselles D’Avignon or Paul McCartney to write “Hey Jude.”
 And we as individuals aren’t the only ones who find value in creativity; today, businesses are taking note too.
 In a 2010 IBM global survey of more than 1500 CEOs from 60 countries and 33 industries worldwide, creativity was selected as the most crucial factor for future success.
 That’s right — the most crucial factor, above hard work, discipline, integrity, or vision.

 User experience design — the practice of enhancing the usability, functionality, and aesthetic value of a website or product — is a growing industry.
 And as such, the online community of user experience designers and those interested in UX design is growing too.
 A simple Twitter search for UX designers yields thousands of results, and while you might learn something from following a few at random, you’ll get the most out of following the designers who will keep your finger on the pulse with industry news and resources, informed insights, and thoughtful conversation.